assay-it/blueprint-continuous-quality/README.md

 6. Everything is all right, the pull request is merged to `main` branch.

+You can project same pattern on `main` branch and releases - use Behavior as a Code quality assessment for each deployment.

 ## Getting Started

 This example application shows https://assay.it in actions and few extra things.
-You can fork this repo and play with it in own sandbox...
+You can fork this repo and play with it in own account...
 Let's have a look on the repository:

-* It implement a naive [news feed](example.go) interface.
+* It implement a naive [News Feed](newsfeed.go) interface.

 * The news feed is deployable as serverless application to AWS.
-The [cloud](cloud) is AWS CDK application that orchestrates it.
+The [cloud](cloud) is AWS CDK application that orchestrates deployment.

 * GitHub Actions implements [Everything is Continuous workflow](.github/workflows/check.yml).